derivexyz/v1-core/docs/contracts/poolhedger.md

 - `spotPrice`: The price of the baseAsset.

-### Function `increaseLong(struct LyraGlobals.ExchangeGlobals exchangeGlobals, uint256 amount, uint256 currentBalance) → uint256 newBalance internal`
+### Function `increaseLong(struct ILyraGlobals.ExchangeGlobals exchangeGlobals, uint256 amount, uint256 currentBalance) → uint256 newBalance internal`

 Increases the long exposure of the hedge contract.